Tony2450/wordle2-MERN/README.md

 UserStatsPage: this is a small page to display user stats.
 Future implementations of new stats can easily be added to this page using the useStats hook.
 There is not much actual business logic in this component since most of it is conveniently handled by the useStats hook, the logic is simply in the rendering of the component.

-WelcomePage: this page is inherited in full from the template provided by MongoDb, it allows users to sign up and log in.
+WelcomePage: this page is inherited from the template provided by MongoDb, it allows users to sign up and log in.
 It also addresses errors in signup or login directly on the page and displays error messages to the user so that they know what went wrong.

 ## Hosting